limmlingg/pulze/readme.txt

 Any special instruction to take note:
 - The Submit button on the Contact Us form does not actually send any emails.
 - The testimonials in the services page are made up, but based on true events.
-- When using the play/stop button in the top left of the navigation bar, please wait a few seconds before pressing the button.
-The javascript seems to take a while to load.
+- When using the play/stop button in the top left of the navigation bar, please press the icon instead of the text saying "TUNE IN!"
+- You can also visit this website at www.radiopulze.ml :) The official Radio Pulze website is www.radiopulze.com